-The first thing to know about logic models is there is no right logic model.
-You'll want to try out a few and see what works best for your program and your organization.
+The basis of an internal evaluation program for a nonprofit organization is clear logic models.
+The first thing to know about logic models is there is no single right template.
+You’ll want to try out a few and see what works best for your program and your organization.

 Here are a handful of short and readable guides to building logic models that demonstrate different formats and approaches.